DaanDeMeyer/reproc/README.md

 - `REPROC_INSTALL_PKGCONFIG`: Install pkg-config files (default: `ON`)
 - `REPROC_INSTALL_PKGCONFIGDIR`: pkg-config files installation directory
   (default: `${CMAKE_INSTALL_LIBDIR}/pkgconfig`).
+- `REPROC_MULTITHREADED`: Use `pthread_sigmask` instead of `sigprocmask`
+  (default: `ON`).

+  `sigprocmask`'s behaviour is only defined for single-threaded programs.
+When using multiple threads, `pthread_sigmask` should be used instead.
+Because we cannot determine whether reproc will be used in a multi-threaded program when building reproc, `REPROC_MULTITHREADED` is enabled by default to guarantee defined behaviour.
+Users that know for certain their program will only use a single thread can opt to disable `REPROC_MULTITHREADED`.

-The `THREADS_PREFER_PTHREAD_FLAG` variable influences how CMake finds pthreads. if it is not defined, reproc's build enables it before calling `find_package(Threads)`.
+  When using reproc via CMake `add_subdirectory` and `REPROC_MULTITHREADED` is enabled, reproc will only call `find_package(Threads)` if the user has not called `find_package(Threads)` himself.
+The `THREADS_PREFER_PTHREAD_FLAG` variable influences the behaviour of `find_package(Threads)`. if it is not defined, reproc's build enables it before calling `find_package(Threads)`.

 ### Developer